 Non-Small Cell Lung Cancer (NSCLC)

 According to American Cancer Society, non-small-cell lung cancer is responsible for 80-85 percent of total related cases.
 NSCLC has a slower rate of growth when compared to its counterpart SCLC.
-However, like small-cell lung cancer, it is also related to smoking.
+However, like small-cell, it is also related to smoking.
 NSCLC is divided into three further subtypes:

 1. Squamous Cell Carcinoma